 Where should you start?

 Not sure where to start?
 Calling the IRS and requesting that they waive your penalty is a great first step.
 If that fails, it may be time to enlist the aid of a great tax relief company.
 The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
 They can help you to negotiate with the IRS to get those penalties reduced or removed entirely.

 You can get a tax relief loan for lower than 10% APR.
 The IRS determines interest rates every quarter.
 For taxpayers other than corporations, the rate is the federal short-term rate, plus 3 percentage points.
 The federal short-term rate is 6%, which puts the IRS rate at around 9% (source).

 If you owe less than $50,000 on your tax return, you can pay via IRS Simplified Payment Plans that reduce accrued penalties.
 Some of the plans involve fees in addition to interest, so it pays to compare.

 If you owe a lot of money to the IRS, it can help to have a tax relief company on your side.
 The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
 Check out which tax relief company is the best fit for you.

-Consider working with a top tax relief firm to ensure you’re heading down the right path.
+The internal revenue services response to a late federal tax return and unpaid taxes is costly.
+Consider working with a top tax relief firm with tax attorneys on staff to ensure you’re heading down the right path.

 Julie Bawden-Davis is a widely published journalist specializing in personal finance and small business.
 She has written 10 books and more than 2,500 articles for a wide variety of national and international publications, including Parade.com, where she has a weekly column.
 In addition to contributing to SuperMoney, her work has appeared in publications such as American Express OPEN Forum, The Hartford and Forbes.